 • Investing in youth

 We believe the youth will mould our business for the future and listening to them inspires us.
-One of our top priorities is to put the basic building blocks in place to ensure that young Africans can reimagine their futures and bring their possibility to life.
+One of our top priorities is to put the basic building blocks in place to ensure that young Kenyans can reimagine their futures and bring their possibility to life.

-Last year 2021, we signed a partnership with The Kenya Private Sector Alliance (KEPSA) to empower one million Kenyans with digital opportunities through – Ajira Digital and Ready-to-Work.
+In 2021, we signed a partnership with The Kenya Private Sector Alliance (KEPSA) to empower one million Kenyans with digital opportunities through – Ajira Digital and Ready-to-Work.
 This is aimed to equip the Kenyan youth with skills, work opportunities and also to provide the industry with a pool of skilled workers to drive the growth and competitiveness of our economy.

 • Our employees